MathysDaniel/Morphological_Pattern_Discovery/README.md

 ## 🧠 Scientific Context

 This work bridges mathematical morphology and symbolic music analysis.
-The algorithm detects repetitive patterns and metric structures through morphological operations such as erosion and dilation applied to point sets representing musical events (onsets, pitches).
+The algorithm detects repetitive patterns occuring at regular intervals within point sets representing musical events (onsets, pitches) to prodive informations about the metric structure through morphological operations such as erosion and dilation .

-These mathematical tools allow for:
+This approach enables:

-    The detection of repeated musical patterns.
+    The discovery of time-regular repetitive patterns

-    The estimation of local time signatures.
+    The extraction of pattern lengths that provide information about local rhythmic regularities

-    The exploration of polymetric phenomena within complex compositions.
+    The exploration of metric organization and polymetric phenomena in complex musical contexts

 ## 🪪 License